adrianmarino/doom-agent/README.md

 #  Reinforment learning Doom Agent

 A DDQN reinforcement learning agent that can learn to play doom under a level.
+The idea is kill largest amount of enemies in a episode.

 ## Requeriments